OBJECTIVES: TO UNDERSTAND HOW TO SHOOT AT DIFFERENT ANGLE TO CREATE A MORE INTERESTING COMPOSITION.

 ** DON'T FORGET TO TURN IN THE SCREEN SHOT SHOWING ALL 30 PHOTOS WITH DATE/TIME AND FILE NAME TO SCHOOLOGY BY THE DUE DATE!**

 UPLOAD TO YOUR WEBSITE YOUR BEST 10 IMAGES AS A GALLERY.

 WRITE A CAPTION FOR EACH PHOTO STATING WHAT ANGLE YOU ARE USING.

 SELECT YOUR BEST 5 images to your website.
-UPLOAD THES 5 PHOTOS ARE YOUR FINAL FIVE AS A SLIDE SHOW.
+UPLOAD THESE 5 PHOTOS AS INDIVIDUAL IMAGES.